Betty Driver: Personal life

 Driver said she fell in love several times in her teenage years, but each relationship was ruined by her mother, who wanted to keep her daughter single so as not to lose her free "meal ticket".
 All the earnings Driver made before she turned 21 and was in charge of her own finances were squandered by her parents.

 Driver stated that she was bitter about the path chosen for herself and her sister: "I never wanted to be in the theatre and we really resented missing out on our childhood.
 Birthdays and Christmases were ignored and we never saw a pay-cheque.
 My pushy mother stuck to us like a wart and we were rarely out of her sight."
 Her mother died of lung cancer in 1956 after a long illness.

-In December 1953, in London, she married South African singer Wally Peterson, something Driver claimed she did out of "defiance" of her domineering mother who she has said "always felt Wally was only interested in my bank account".
-Peterson had appeared as part of a double-act on The Betty Driver Show in 1949, where they met and fell in love.
+In December 1952, at Burnt Oak Registry Office in London, she married South African singer Wally Petersen, something Driver claimed she did out of "defiance" of her domineering mother, who she has said "always felt Wally was only interested in my bank account".
+Petersen had appeared as part of a double-act on The Betty Driver Show in 1949, where they met and fell in love.
 Driver reluctantly agreed to marry him.
 She commented, "Before the wedding, he had started to change the way I looked and sang.
 Up to this point, I'd always worn glamorous gowns.
 Wally said that look was too dated.
 He wanted me in short knee-length wide skirts, which I loathed.
 I went along with it because I loved him.
 Wally said my act was corny and old-fashioned.
 I became very cowed and did as he said, as I had with Mother.
 We toured with this new look and singing style, but audiences were lukewarm".

-Driver became pregnant with Wally's child but suffered a miscarriage.
+Driver became pregnant with Petersen's child, but suffered a miscarriage.
 Doctors then discovered she had fibroids in her womb and insisted on a hysterectomy.
 The couple considered adoption, but were turned down.
+They lived in Finchley, North London, where Vera Lynn was a neighbour and acquaintance of Driver's.
+The couple later moved to St Albans in Hertfordshire.